kubotal/kubmio-doc/kubmio/docs/quickstart.md

 ```

 > May be the word `bucket` is also used by another application.
 For such case, `kubmio` provide an alias: `mbucket` or
 `mbuckets`.
-Of course, you can also use the fully qualified name: `kubectl get buckets.kubmio.com`
+Of course, you can also use the fully qualified name: <br>`kubectl get buckets.kubmio.com`

 You can check this with the MinIO console, or the `mc` MinIO CLI (here `minio` is the alias of your server).